 - Two semesters of major-level* physics with laboratory (Physics 121 & 122; or 145 & 146)

-- Mathematics: Many medical schools require at least two semesters of college-level mathematics; most applicants complete a semester or more of calculus.
-There are several entry points for the math sequence, so plan your sequence with an advisor, keeping in mind your own preparatory background and abilities.
+- Mathematics: Many medical schools require at least one semester of college-level mathematics (Math 141 or Math 151); most applicants complete one semester or more of calculus (141 and 142).
+There are several entry points for the math sequence, so plan your sequence with a math advisor, keeping in mind your own preparatory background and abilities.

 *"Major-level" means that the course satisfies the degree requirements of science majors.
 Survey courses designed for non-science majors are not accepted by most medical schools.